Colleagues across the University are engaged in research to identify solutions to current global challenges.

 It was initially established in 2007 with a predominantly environmental remit, but has evolved to reflect a broader agenda.
-It has led on the development of a new Sustainability & Social Responsibility Strategy that takes a whole-institution approach and will oversee its implementation.
+It led on the development of our first Sustainability & Social Responsibility Strategy and seeks to adopt a whole-institution approach to its work.

-The AGSSR meets four times per year and is chaired by a senior member of the University management team.
+The AGSSR usually meets 3 to 4 times per year and is chaired by a senior member of the University management team.

-Over the years, the student voice has been particularly strong, with strong representation from the AUSA, various Ethics and Environment Presidents, and AUSA staff involved in student-facing sustainability projects (including those funded by the Climate Challenge Fund).
+Over the years, the student voice has been particularly strong.
+We've welcomed AUSA's Student President and Communities Officers (formerly Ethics and Environment Officers).
+We've also had input from SA staff involved in student-facing sustainability initiatives (including various projects funded by the Climate Challenge Fund).

 Administrative support is currently provided by a Policy Adviser in the Estates directorate.

 In 2015, Public Bodies in Scotland were invited to submit (voluntarily) a sustainability report as part of a new obligation under statutory Public Bodies Climate Change Duties.
 In 2016 that exercise became compulsory.